 After a Day

-The days after you’ve stopped consuming sugar are perhaps the hardest.
+The days just after you’ve stopped consuming sugar are perhaps the hardest.
 “You may have withdrawal-like symptoms including headaches and a drop in energy levels,” says Gottfried.
-You’ll probably even have some strong cravings for something sweet.
+You’ll probably have some strong cravings for something sweet, too.

 After a Week

-This is where the magic starts kicking in.
+This is when the magic happens.
 Your body will quickly start to repair itself once sugar is out of the way, starting with improvements in insulin levels and inflammatory responses.
-“Research has shown that within 72 hours, you can repair your insulin receptors,” says Gottfried.
-As insulin levels begin to stabilize, other hormones (like those involved in fat storage) will return to normal levels.
+According to Gottfreid, in just 72 hours, as your insulin levels begin to stabilize, other hormones (like those involved in fat storage) will also return to normal levels.
 Another noticeable difference?
 Skin clarity and less puffiness in the face, says Wolfe.
-Moments of low energy can be perfectly normal still too.

 After a Month

-You’ll also have stable blood sugar levels, improved mental clarity with zero brain fog, natural weight loss, and improved gut health.
-“Too much sugar in your diet can cause an overgrowth of bad bacteria in your gut (dysbiosis),” says Gottfried.
-“A healthy gut reduces inflammation in your body and your overall risk for many health problems.”
+Add to those benefits stable blood sugar levels, improved mental clarity, natural weight loss, and improved gut health.
+“A healthy gut reduces inflammation in your body and your overall risk for many health problems,” says Gottfried.

 After Six Months